 Some dogs are more sensitive than others — especially smaller breeds and brachycephalic (flat-faced) dogs like Pugs and Bulldogs, who have shorter nasal passages that trap irritants easily.

-Read more: Dog Sneezing No Other Symptoms (When it’s harmless vs. when to worry)
+Read more: Dog Sneezing No Other Symptoms (What it means)

 2. Allergies